AWP Anti-Harassment Policy

 Employees, consultants, volunteers, or interns are reminded that AWP’s computers and the data generated on, stored in, or transmitted to or from AWP’s computers remain the property of AWP for all purposes.
 AWP retains the right to monitor its computers, computer systems, and networks to ensure compliance with this requirement.

 Any member, attender, delegate, media representative, speaker, exhibitor, contractor, subcontractor, consultant, volunteer, intern, or support staff at an AWP Conference, Bookfair, or any AWP-hosted event is similarly cautioned against engaging in any communications or actions that can reasonably give rise to liability for harassment, as described above.

 Procedures in Cases of Harassment

 At any AWP Conference, Bookfair, or AWP-hosted event, if you are being harassed, notice that someone else is being harassed, or have any other concerns related to harassment, you are encouraged to contact an AWP staff member or conference security official.
-If you feel that you are in imminent danger, your first course of action should be to contact 911.
+If you feel that you are in imminent danger, your first course of action should be to call 911.

 At AWP’s workplace, any AWP employee, consultant, volunteer, or intern who believes that she, he or they have been subjected to unlawful harassment of any kind has the responsibility to report the harassment immediately to her, his or their supervisor.
-If the employee, consultant, volunteer, or intern is uncomfortable reporting the harassment to her or his immediate supervisor (for any reason), the employee, consultant, volunteer, or intern must report the harassment to: (a) the next higher level of management above the immediate supervisor, or (b) to the Executive Director of AWP, or (c) to the Chair of AWP.
+If the employee, consultant, volunteer, or intern is uncomfortable reporting the harassment to her, his or their immediate supervisor (for any reason), the employee, consultant, volunteer, or intern must report the harassment to the next higher level of management above the immediate supervisor, or the executive director of AWP, or the chair of AWP.
 AWP also has an arrangement with an independent law firm, LPP Law of Rockville, MD, to enable a concern or complaint to be raised with them, if preferred.